History of the Philippines (1965–1986): Second term

-In 1969, Marcos ran for a second term - the last one allowed him under the 1935 constitution which was then in effect.)
+In 1969, Marcos ran for a second term – the last one allowed him under the 1935 constitution which was then in effect.
 He won by a landslide against 11 other candidates.

 But Marcos' massive spending during the 1969 presidential campaign had taken its toll and triggered growing public unrest.
-During the campaign, Marcos had spent $50 Million Dollars worth in debt-funded infrastructure, triggering the 1969 Philippine balance of payments crisis.
+During the campaign, Marcos had spent US$50 million for debt-funded infrastructure, triggering the 1969 Philippine balance of payments crisis.
 The Marcos administration ran to the International Monetary Fund (IMF) for help, and the IMF offered a debt restructuring deal.
 New policies, including a greater emphasis on exports and the relaxation of controls of the peso, were put in place.
-The Peso was allowed to float to a lower market value, resulting in drastic inflation, and social unrest.
+The peso was allowed to float to a lower market value, resulting in drastic inflation, and social unrest.

 In February 1971, student activists took over the Diliman campus of the University of the Philippines and declared it a free commune.
-Protests during the First Quarter Storm in 1970 resulted in clashes and violent dispersals by police.
+Protests during the First Quarter Storm in 1970 resulted in clashes and violent dispersals by the national police.

-During the First Quarter Storm in 1970, the line between leftist activists and communists became increasingly blurred, as a significant number of Kabataang Makabayan ('KM') advanced activists joined the Communist Party also founded by Jose Maria Sison.
+During the First Quarter Storm in 1970, the line between leftist activists and communists became increasingly blurred, as a significant number of Kabataang Makabayan (KM) advanced activists joined the Communist Party of the Philippines founded by Jose Maria Sison.
 KM members protested in front of Congress, throwing a coffin, a stuffed alligator, and stones at Ferdinand and Imelda Marcos after his State of the Nation Address.
 At the presidential palace, activists rammed the gate with a fire truck and once the gate broke and gave way, the activists charged into the palace grounds tossing rocks, pillboxes and Molotov cocktails.
 In front of the U.S. embassy, protesters vandalized, burned, and damaged the embassy lobby resulting in a strong protest from the U.S. ambassador.
 The KM protests ranged from 50,000 to 100,000 in number per weekly mass action.
 In the aftermath of the January 1970 riots, at least two activists were confirmed dead and several were injured by the police.
 The mayor of Manila at the time, Antonio Villegas, commended the Manila Police District for their "exemplary behavior and courage" and protecting the First Couple long after they had left.
 The death of the activists was seized by the Lopez controlled Manila Times and Manila Chronicle, blaming Marcos and added fire to the weekly protests.
 Students declared a week-long boycott of classes and instead met to organize protest rallies.